CMcDonald82/ansible-role-nginx/README.md

 nginx_sites_available_path: /etc/nginx/sites-available
 ```

 The path on the server to copy the serverblock files into.
-These files will then be symlinked to the directory at nginx_sites_enabled_directory.
+These files will then be symlinked to the directory at nginx_sites_enabled_path.

 ```
-nginx_sites_enabled_directory: /etc/nginx/sites-enabled
+nginx_sites_enabled_path: /etc/nginx/sites-enabled
 ```

 The path on the server that the serverblock files will be symlinked to and served from.